martinber/noaa-apt/docs/usage.md

     noaa-apt input.wav -o output.png
     ```

-- On GNU/Linux, if you extracted the `.zip` file, open a terminal and run it
+- On GNU/Linux, if you extracted the `.zip` file, `cd` to the directory and run
-    indicating where it was saved.
+    it.
 E.g:

     ```
+    cd ~/Desktop/folder/
-    ~/Desktop/folder/noaa-apt input.wav -o output.png
+    ./noaa-apt input.wav -o output.png
     ```

 See below for more command-line options.